 components over a remote X11 connection is not possible, since the

-GLX protocol does not support OpenGL 3 and above (see Remote display issues
+GLX protocol does not support OpenGL 3 and above (see Display issues

 for details).
 You may be able to use an OpenGL-capable VNC connection, but